Nutcracker in the Castle

 Guided tours begin with a party featuring live musicians and serving punch and cookies.
 Then an actor greets the guests and introduces the Nutcracker story.
 The actor leads a brief tour through the first floor of the mansion, which ends with a 10 minute youth ballet performance.
 Guests are then invited to tour the second floor of the mansion on their own.
 A Guided Tour lasts about 1 hour.
 Please arrive 10 minutes early for Guided Tours.

 When is the Sugar Plum Fairy’s Cupcake Café open?

-The Cupcake Café is open on Friday evenings and on Saturday and Sundays afternoons and evenings.
-The café is also open special hours on December 22, 23, 27, 28, 29 & 30.
+The Cupcake Café is open on most Friday evenings, and Saturday and Sunday afternoons and evenings, as well as special hours during the holiday week.
 Please note the café hours and coordinate visits before or after Nutcracker tours accordingly.